-Class teachers use Edsential planning to support the delivery of PE in our school.
-This lists the specific learning objectives and expected outcomes and gives details of how the lesson is to be taught.
+Class teachers complete a daily plan for each PE lesson.
+This lists the specific learning objectives and expected outcomes, and gives details of how the lesson is to be taught.
 The class teacher keeps these individual plans, and the class teacher and subject leader discuss them periodically.

 We plan the PE activities so that they build upon the prior learning of the children.
 While there are opportunities for children of all abilities to develop their skills, knowledge and understanding in each activity area, there is progression and support planned into the schemes of work, so that the children are increasingly challenged and supported as they move up through the school.

-Parents and carers will be informed which PE activities are led by approved instructors and not directly by a member of teaching staff (for example, swimming in KS2).

-Wellbeing is mainly delivered through PSHE activities, however certain children benefit from short-term team building, cross age-range activities provided each Term.
-Year 6 children also have opportunities to experience team-building activities on Outdoor Residential trips.
+Parents and carers will be informed which PE activities are led by approved instructors and not directly by a member of teaching staff (for example, swimming in years 4, 5 &6).
+Wellbeing is mainly delivered through PHSE activities, however certain children benefit from short-term team building, cross age-range activities provided each Term.
+Y5 and Y6 children also have opportunities to experience team-building activities on Outdoor Residential trips at Barnstondale and Oaklands.
+Other team activities include Orienteering and Survival Sessions.